ericchase-library/ts-library/docs/ANSI-Escape-Sequences.md

 - Hexadecimal: `\x1B`
 - Decimal: `27`

-Followed by the command, somtimes delimited by opening square bracket (`[`), known as a Control Sequence Introducer (CSI), optionally followed by arguments and the command itself.
+Followed by the command, sometimes delimited by opening square bracket (`[`), known as a Control Sequence Introducer (CSI), optionally followed by arguments and the command itself.

-Arguments are delimeted by semi colon (`;`).
+Arguments are delimited by semi colon (`;`).

 For example: